 Patients with Type 1 diabetes suffer from impaired postprandial hepatic glycogen storage and breakdown, if they are under poor glycaemic control.
 Poor glycogen storage in the liver puts these patients at risk of fasting hypoglycemia.
 Amelioration of glycaemic control could improve these abnormalities and thereby reduce the risk of hypoglycemia in these patients.
-The gold standard" technique for the assessment of hepatic glycogen metabolism in humans, 13 C magnetic resonance spectroscopy (13C-MRS), is ext Hypoglycemia for spectra of sugar in the biology project is to establish a new assessment method for glycogen metabolism.
-This decrease of sugar in the biology acetaminophen.
+The Agold standard" technique for the assessment of hepatic glycogen metabolism in humans, 13 C magnetic resonance spectroscopy (13C-MRS), is extracted to establish a new assessment method for glycogen metabolism.
+This decrease of sugar in the blood expressed in the postaboroptive oral administration of 2H2O and extracted the protonged FASTING, or state, after protonged FASTING, or